Excited to buy your first car?

 Remember that we are at the age when oil prices can continuously hike for months before it goes a bit lower, then goes up again.

-- Car loan interest rates
+Car loan interest rates

-- Monthly insurance payments
+Monthly insurance payments

-- Repair and maintenance expenses
+Repair and maintenance expenses

-- LTO Registration fee
+LTO Registration Fee

-Certain dealers may offer to handle LTO registration for you but it may come for a price.
+Certain dealers may offer to handle LTO registration for you, but it may come for a price.
 Usually, this leads to red tape.
 It is better to do it yourself since you have to renew your registration.

 Your renewal of registration will depend on the digits of your plate number.
 Let’s say your plate number is XYZ 321.
-You have to renew your vehicle registration on the first week of January.
+You have to renew your vehicle registration in the first week of January.

 - Initial Fee – 1,000.00